The-Wishlist-Co/docs/productsvcAPI.md

 - 404 Not Found
 - 405 Invalid input
 ```
+-->

-## Find Product Variant by ID
+## Get Variant by Variant ID

 Returns a Product Variant by its ID from a specific Store while passing the respective ID as a query param in the endpoint.
-The Tenant authentication maps to a Store.
 If the Product Variant does not exist, this method returns a Blank.
 Endpoint: ```/api/v2/products/variants/{id}```